Adrianjewell91/decoupler-website/README.md

 	D = { d ∈ B x B: b_1 R b_2 }.

 Note that `D` is (sort of) a subset of the Cartesian Product, aka. `D ⊂ B x B`,  which is siginificant insofar as it shows that `D` is a subset of all possible combinations of two Business procceses.
-It is also a directed relationship, in order to model real world dependencies.
-So {B_1, B_2} is unique from {B_2, B_1}.

 Using `D` and `B`, define set `M` as a collection of Domains.
 To construct M given a maximum size `s`, group the members of `B` into a collection of sets of max size `s` whose union is `B` and intersection is an empty set.
 Note that there can be more than one valid set of Domains.
 This transformation is described by two functions `h` and `g`: